-The average change from the previous year from 2016 onward was less than 1 percent, with a notable decrease in 2018.
+The average change from the previous year from 2016 onward was less than 1 percent, with a notable decrease in 2018 driven by a decline in membership of two MCOs who left Centennial Care in 2019.
 However, this decrease was partially offset by increases in most years between 2016 and 2021, supporting the hypothesis that the number of beneficiaries accessing CB services has been maintained, following an increase shortly after the introduction of Centennial Care in 2014.